St. Joseph Parish Religious Prep Education Ministry Goal

 The Sacrament of Anointing of the Sick is administered to those who are suffering illness or approaching the final stages of their life.
 Those in need of this sacrament please call us at the parish office.
 If the condition is urgent please use the emergency extension.

-Holy Order is for those with the same call as the one first answered by the 12 apostles.
+Holy Orders is for those with the same call as the one first answered by the 12 apostles.
 Those consecrated are done so in Christ’s name “to feed the Church by the word and grace of God.”
-If you are someone you know is ready to respond to christ divine intervention contact us or visit https://heedthecall.org/on St. Charles Boromeo website.
+If you are someone you know is ready to respond to Christ divine intervention contact us or visit https://heedthecall.org/on St. Charles Borromeo website.

 Joesph the carpenter was the husband of Mary mother of Jesus.
 He was a caring and compassionate man who took on the roll of earthly father of Christ the Messiah.

 St. Joseph is patron of our parish, the universal church, fathers, carpenters, social justice and happy deaths.
 His feast day is celebrated on March 19th and May 1.